vertica/VerticaPy/docs/source/examples_business_africa_education.rst

     fig = africa["district"].bar(
         method = "50%",
         of = "pred_zmalocp",
-        h = 100
+        h = 100,
     )
     fig.write_html("/project/data/VerticaPy/docs/figures/examples_africa_bar_district_50_pred.html")

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_africa_bar_district_50_pred.html

 Here, we can see that Chicualacuala has a very high median score, so we can conclude that a students' district might impact their performance in school.

 After assessing several predictors of student-performance, we can hypothesize some solutions.
 For example, we might suggest in investing in extracurricular activities, ensuring that students have adequate light sources at home, or improving public transportation.

 Machine Learning: Finding the Best Students
 ---------------------------------------------

 To find the best students we can use each school's ID (the SCHOOL variable) and compute the average score.
 We can then order these by descending average score and note the top five students at each school.

 .. code-block:: python

     africa = load_africa_education()

     # Computing the averaged score
     africa["score"] = (africa["zralocp"] + africa["zmalocp"]) / 2

     # Computing the averaged student score
     africa.analytic(
         func = "row_number",
         by = ["schoolname"],
         order_by = {"score": "desc"},
-        name = "student_class_position"
+        name = "student_class_position",
     )

     # Finding the 3 best students by class
     africa.case_when(
         "best",
         africa["student_class_position"] <= 5, 1,
-        0
+        0,
     )

     # Selecting the main variables
-    africa = africa[[
+    africa = africa[
+        [
             "PENGLISH",
             "PAGE",
             "zpses",
             "PREPEAT",
             "PTRAVEL2",
             "PLIGHT",
             "SLOCAT",
             "best",
             "zpmealsc",
             "PFATHER",
             "SPUPPR04",
-        "PNURSERY"]
+            "PNURSERY",
+        ]
     ]

     # Getting the categories dummies for the Logistic Regression
     africa.one_hot_encode(
         columns = [